-Music is the same; when I spoke to very lovely Heather Da Vanzo, Perth’s Digital Librarian, she was enjoying the amazing sounds of Uptown Funk on her i-pad and hadn’t paid a penny for it!
-(In a good way, she’s not a crook..)
+Music is the same; when I popped in and spoke to the very lovely librarian, she was enjoying the amazing sounds of Uptown Funk on her iPad and hadn’t paid a penny for it!
+(In a good way, she’s not a crook...)

 Books are slightly different; you download these to your device in the same way you’d borrow from the library.
-So after two weeks, they vanish / are returned and you’ll never have a late fee again.
-Geniusly simple!
+So after two weeks, they vanish/are returned and you’ll never have a late fee again.
+Genius and simple!

 I know you’ll all be as excited as me and super keen to get signed up and start downloading for free so here’s the lowdown on how it works: